 ALSDE's goal is to lower the achievement gaps by decreasing the percentage of non-proficient students in each subgroup by 50% by the end of the 2030 school year.
-Long-term goals as well
+Long-term goals as well as annual targets for improvement have been established for the state as well as each district b.

-- b.
 Graduation Rate.
-(ESEA section 1111(c)(4)(A)(i)(I)(bb)) - 1.
-Describe the long-term goals for the four-year adjusted cohort graduation rate for all students and for each subgroup of students, including: (i) baseline data; (ii) the timeline for meeting the long-term goals, for which the term must be the same multi- year length of time for all students and for each subgroup of students in the State; and (iii) how the long-term goals are ambitious.
+(ESEA section 1111(c)(4)(A)(i)(I)(bb))

+Describe the long-term goals for the four-year adjusted cohort graduation rate for all students 1. and for each subgroup of students, including: (i) baseline data; (ii) the timeline for meeting the long-term goals, for which the term must be the same multi- year length of time for all students and for each subgroup of students in the State; and (iii) how the long-term goals are ambitious.

 The ALSDE, in keeping with input from multiple stakeholder groups, has established ambitious long-term goals with measurements of interim progress for all students and subgroups for the four-year adjusted cohort graduation rates.
 Alabama's long-term goal is to decrease the percentage of non-graduating students by 50% by 2030.
 This is calculated by identifying the 2015-2016 baseline four-year cohort graduation rate, then subtracting the graduation rate from 100 to determine the percent of non-graduates.
 The percent of non-graduates will be divided by two to obtain the improvement needed.
 The improvement needed will then be added to the baseline four-year cohort graduation rate to determine the long-term goal.
-This methodology will be utilized to determine the long-term goal for the All Students and each applicable accountability subgroup.
+This methodology will be utilized to determine the long-term goal for the all students and each applicable accountability subgroup.